AsifArefinBonny/asifarefinbonny.github.io/blog/_posts/2025-06-26-quick-dial-launch.md

 ### 💡 The Inspiration

-A big shoutout to my colleague, **Tariqur Rahman** ([🔗 Visit App](https://www.linkedin.com/in/md-tariqur-rahman/)), who pointed out this everyday pain point and suggested a tech-driven solution.
+A big shoutout to my colleague, ([Tariqur Rahman](https://www.linkedin.com/in/md-tariqur-rahman/)), who pointed out this everyday pain point and suggested a tech-driven solution.